-The / command and the ! escape from the e, r, and w commands cannot be used if the the editor is invoked from a restricted shell (see sh(1)).
+The ! command and the ! escape from the e, r, and w commands cannot be used if the the editor is invoked from a restricted shell (see sh(1)).
+The accuracy has a RE does not match a new line character.

-The sequence \n in a RE does not match a new-line character.
+The sequence $\n$ in a RE does not match a new-line character.

-The I command mishandles DEL.
+The l command mishandles DEL.